What Is AI “decision-making”?

 Step 1: Training

 Before an AI can make any decisions, it goes through training, much like a person learning a new skill.
-Imagine you want to teach a friend to recognize different types of birds.
-You’d show them photos of various birds, maybe hundreds or even thousands of them.
-You’d point out characteristics—like colors, beak shapes, and sizes—so they start to recognize patterns.
+Imagine you want to teach a friend to recognise different types of birds.
+You’d show them photos of various birds.
+You’d point out characteristics, like colours, beak shapes, and sizes so they start to recognise patterns.

-In AI, this training is done by feeding the model a large amount of data with labels (e.g., “this is a robin,” “this is a sparrow”).
-This phase is called where the AI creates “rules” based on patterns in the data it sees.
+In AI, this training is done by feeding the model a large amount of data with labels (“this is a robin,” “this is a sparrow”).
+The AI then creates “rules” based on patterns in the data it sees.
 These rules aren’t like if-then statements we might use to make simple decisions.
 Instead, they’re more like pathways of probability that lead to different outcomes, created through algorithms.

 Step 2: Inference

 Once trained, the AI model moves to inference, or the decision-making phase.
 Think of it like your friend at the park, confidently identifying birds based on what they’ve learned.
-But instead of birds, AI is often recognizing faces, translating languages, or deciding which email is spam.
-Here’s where things get interesting: the AI uses what it learned during training to make a prediction or decision about new data.
-If we gave our bird-watching friend a new photo, they’d analyze it based on what they know about robins, sparrows, and so forth, and decide which bird it is most likely to be.
+But instead of birds, AI is often recognising faces, translating languages, or deciding if an email is spam.
+Here’s where things get interesting, the AI uses what it learned during training to make a prediction about new data.
+In the same way that if we gave our bird-watching friend a new photo, they’d analyse it based on what they know about robins, sparrows, and so forth, and decide which bird it is most likely to be.

 Step 3: Prediction